rpadovani/rpadovani.com/_posts/2018-09-26-facebook-responsible-disclosure.md

 identify an entity?) and on a pratical side.

-On the pratical side, how we will see, disclose of private data is often a unwanted side effect of an usuful feature.
+On the pratical side, how we will see, disclose of private data is often a unwanted side effect of an useful feature.

 ## Facebook and Instagram